MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ### Description

 Write a function that calculates the power of an integer raised to a positive exponent.
+Don't use Pow.
+Both the base and the exponent must be positive; otherwise, the function should return ```-1```
 ### Function Prototype

 ```cpp